TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsGeometric.md

 $A = \left(\begin{array}{cc} a & b \\ c & d\end{array}   \right)$ is invertible if and only if

 :::{math}
-:label: Eq:DetGeometric:DetNonzero
+:label: Eq:DetGeometric:Detnon-zero

 ad-bc \neq 0.

 :::

 We called the expression $ad-bc$ the _determinant_ of the matrix $A$.
-Equation {eq}`Eq:DetGeometric:DetNonzero` is also equivalent to the statement that the columns of the matrix $A$ are linearly independent.
+Equation {eq}`Eq:DetGeometric:Detnon-zero` is also equivalent to the statement that the columns of the matrix $A$ are linearly independent.

 Likewise, by row reducing a general $3 \times 3$-matrix